 - If you choose to use other flours as in Einkorn or Khorasan, you’ll need to adjust the water to flour ratios.
 I’ve learned to play around with flours until I get the right consistency.

-This recipe comes from the book, The Laure’s Kitchen Bread Cookbook.
+This recipe comes from the book, The Laurel’s Kitchen Bread Cookbook.
+I’ve adapted the recipe by adding in the lecithin (see above).
+It just makes the loaf extra fluffy.

 Active Dry Yeast Alternative